Staff Duress System Canada: How It Works

 A successful hospital staff duress program combines technology, policy, and training.
 RTLS provides the real-time visibility and data foundation, while leaders use these insights to shape protocols, drills, and continuous improvement efforts.

-Key considerations for health systems planning or updating a duress strategy include:
+Key considerations for US health systems planning or updating a duress strategy include:

-• Ensuring badge design is comfortable, discreet, easy to activate under stress, and rechargeable to minimize ongoing costs.
+• Badge design requirements — comfortable, discreet, easy to activate under stress, and rechargeable to minimize ongoing operational costs across a large staff fleet.

-When thoughtfully implemented, RTLS makes staff safety a visible, measurable part of everyday hospital operations rather than a separate initiative.
+When thoughtfully implemented, RTLS makes staff safety a visible, measurable part of everyday hospital operations rather than a separate initiative that competes for attention.

 What is RTLS staff duress?

 RTLS staff duress uses real-time location systems to pinpoint a caregiver’s exact indoor position when they trigger a panic alert from a wearable badge.
-This sends responders precise coordinates (room-level or better) alongside the alert, cutting response times compared to manual location reporting.
+This sends responders precise coordinates — room-level or better — alongside the alert, cutting response times compared to manual location reporting or overhead announcement systems.

 How accurate does RTLS need to be for staff duress?

-Sub-room accuracy (3–10 feet) is ideal for high-risk areas like EDs or behavioral health units, ensuring teams go directly to the right bed, alcove, or corridor.
-Zone-level (room or unit) works for lower-risk zones but may delay responses in sprawling facilities.
+Sub-room accuracy (3–10 feet) is ideal for high-risk areas like emergency departments or behavioral health units, ensuring teams go directly to the right bed, alcove, or corridor.
+Room-level accuracy works for lower-risk zones but may delay responses in sprawling facilities where security needs to search within a room.
+The best systems use both, with accuracy tiers matched to the risk profile of each clinical area.

-Is affordable RTLS staff duress possible for hospitals?
+Is affordable RTLS staff duress possible for community hospitals?

-What are common RTLS staff duress use cases?
+What are the most common RTLS staff duress use cases in US hospitals?

-How does RTLS staff duress integrate with nurse call?
+How does RTLS staff duress integrate with nurse call systems?

-Alerts trigger nurse call dashboards or apps simultaneously, routing duress to security while notifying charge nurses.
-Two-way integration pulls patient context (e.g., room occupancy) into the response workflow.
+Alerts trigger nurse call dashboards or mobile apps simultaneously, routing duress to security while notifying charge nurses.
+Two-way integration can pull patient context — room occupancy, patient risk flags, recent behavioral incidents — into the response workflow, giving responders situational awareness before they arrive.

 Staff Duress Systems for Hospitals